carrot2803/Bluberi/Readme.md

 ## BackEnd

-- move off userlogin and user mixin  and use jwt implace(maybe idk if user mixing allowed we learn it in class)
+- make User experience and UI cleaner
+- add type safety
-- add blueprinting refactoring
+- add better routing
+- consider invite links???
 - Big one save message to history so it cant be viewed later(bug i think?)
-- make User experience and UI cleaner
 - Renaming storing messages to `chatMessages`, for now i'll leave it so for my brain.
+- Production Builds

+- ~~move off userlogin and user mixin  and use jwt implace(maybe idk if user mixing allowed we learn it in class)~~
+- ~~add blueprinting refactoring~~
-- Maybe refactor models
+- ~~Maybe refactor models~~
+- ~~Consider adding auth context~~
 - ~~Addressing the issue of hook spam(Eventually).~~
 - ~~combine the hooks and models~~
 - ~~implement a cleaner put and delete~~